 - Check cords for fraying, cracks, or other damage, and replace them right away.

-- Don't operate broken electrical equipment, throw away broken appliances or have them fixed by a trained specialist.
+- Don't operate broken electrical equipment, throw away broken appliances, or have them fixed by a trained specialist.

 - Let specialists handle electrical work